-19 There have been a number of recent proposals to introduce the use of lottery selection in politics.
-Ethan Leib sets out a plan for a lottery-populated fourth branch of the US government, which would replace the initiative/referendum processes as a mechanism of popular political power, in Deliberative Democracy in America: A Proposal for a Popular Branch of Government (2004).
-Keith Sutherland offers a proposal for reforming the British Government, including having the House of Commons chosen by lot, in A People's Parliament (2008).
-Anthony Barnett and Peter Carty argue for a reformed House of Lords that would be chosen by lot and would have a scrutinizing role (no ability to initiate legislation) vis-a-vis the House of Commons in The Athenian Option: Radical Reform for the House of Lords (1998).
-In Saving Democracy: A Plan
+19. There have been a number of recent proposals to introduce the use of lottery selection in politics.
+Ethan Leib sets out a plan for a lottery-populated fourth branch of the US government, which would replace the initiative/referendum processes as a mechanism of popular political power, in Leib, Deliberative Democracy in America: A Proposal for a Popular Branch of Government (University Park: Pennsylvania State University Press, 2004).
+Keith Sutherland offers a proposal for reforming the British government, including having the House of Commons chosen by lot, in Sutherland, A People's Parliament (Charlottesville, Va.: Imprint Academic, 2008).
+Anthony Barnett and Peter Carty argue for a reformed House of Lords that would be chosen by lot and would have a scrutinizing role (no ability to initiate legislation) vis-à-vis the House of Commons in Barnett and Carty, The Athenian Option: Radical Reform for the House of Lords (Charlottesville, Va.: Imprint Academic, 2008).
+In Saving Democracy, Kevin O'Leary proposes having lottery-selected local assemblies that would compose a deliberative-polling network, and a People's House, also selected by lottery, that would have a veto power on major legislation that passed the Senate or House of Representatives.
+O'Leary, Saving Democracy: A Plan for Real Representation in America (Stanford, Calif.: Stanford University Press, 2006).
+John McCormick suggests the creation of a People's Tribunate, made up of fifty-one private citizens, selected by lottery, and limited to those who are not political or economic elites.
+This Tribunate could initiate impeachment proceedings, call one national referendum, and veto up to one piece of congressional legislation, one executive order, and one Supreme Court decision.
+McCormick, Machiavellian Democracy (Cambridge: Cambridge University Press, 2011).
+Hélène Landemore suggests that lottery selection of representatives would be better on epistemic grounds for reasons having to do with cognitive diversity, although she goes into little institutional detail.
+Landemore, Democratic Reason: Politics, Collective Intelligence, and the Rule of the Many (Princeton, N.J.: Princeton University Press, 2013).